Xiaoyu-SZ/LLMasEvaluator/README.md

 The `llm_value` is the value predicted by LLM, and the others are from the data.

 ## Dataset Information

-The dataset is from the paper "User Perception of Recommendation Explanation: Are Your Explanations What Users Need?".
+The data of real user labels and self-explanations is from the paper "User Perception of Recommendation Explanation: Are Your Explanations What Users Need?", see `./output/df_explanation.pkl`.

+We additionally collect third-part annotations for the explanatory texts, see `./output/third_party_annotation.csv`.

-If you use this dataset, please cite the paper:
+If you use the data in `./output/df_explanation.pkl`, please cite the paper:

 ```bibtex
 @article{UserPerceptionTois2023,